Cognism Pricing Review 2026: Platinum, Diamond, and What You Actually Pay

 • Account-based pricing models, where your entire team gets access for a flat annual fee, can deliver better cost predictability than Cognism's per-seat structure as teams scale.

-Cognism Plans Overview: Platinum vs Diamond
+Cognism Plans Overview: Platinum vs Diamond (Now Standard vs Pro)

 Estimated Costs by Team Size